jjgoings/McMurchie-Davidson/README.md

 This contains some simple routines to compute one and two electron integrals necessary for Hartree Fock calculations using the McMurchie-Davidson algorithm.
-Some of the code (esp. basis function classes and basis set definitions) is borrowed heavily from PyQuante2, but the integral evaluation routines over primitives, as well as the SCF code, are my own.
 The Hartree-Fock code can only  handle closed shell molecules at the moment.
 It's not fast (though getting faster with Cython interface), but should be somewhat readable.

 I'm slowly porting the integrals over to Cython and reoptimizing.
 I'm also thinking about reorganizing so as to make it easy to add functionality in the